-Humanities & Social Sciences (HASS)

-Mathematics

-Science

-Christian Education

-Physical Education

-Health Education

-ACE Transition / GPS Literacy (Year 7 only)

-Learning Support
+English Humanities & Social Sciences (HASS) Mathematics Science Christian Education Physical Education Health Education Additional Year 7 Programs (Step Up / GPS Literacy/ Year 7 Enrichment Program) Learning Support

 Core Subject Overiew

 The College is committed to both supporting and challenging students academically.
 As every student is an individual, our teachers differentiate within each class to meet the diverse needs of every student and to provide them with opportunities to move forward and flourish.
 Students who require additional support and intervention are catered for, as are students who require academic extension.